MENU

 The simplest defence for an Inheritance Act claim or for a contentious probate claim is one where you can prove that the claimant does not meet the eligibility criteria for making an Inheritance Act claim.
 However, it is unlikely to be as straightforward as this.

-Therefore, you must be able to show that the deceased had no lasting responsibilities to the claimant and that the claimant has no need for immediate maintenance or will have any such need in the foreseeable future for the best chance of successfully defending an inheritance claim.
+To defend against a claim, you must be able to prove that the deceased had no lasting responsibilities to the claimant and that the claimant does not require immediate maintenance, nor will need it in the future.

-Are pensions subject to the inheritance act 1975?
+Are Pension Subject to the Inheritance Act 1975?

 We advise that you seek legal advice if you believe that you may have a claim to a family member’s pension as part of your inheritance.

-A grandchild can only claim under the Inheritance Act if their parent has died either before the individual whose inheritance is in question did or before the grandchild turned 18.
+A grandchild can only claim under the Inheritance Act if their parent died either before the individual whose inheritance is in question or before the grandchild turned 18.

 Southport Solicitors